gasolin/blog/source/_posts/The-newbies-workflow-on-Mozilla-Gecko-project.md

 $ git rebase central/default
 ```

-Checkout a new bug and then rebuild the stack
+Checkout a new bug and then rebuild the stack,

 ```sh
 $ ./mach build